Frequently Asked Questions

 Q: How will my property be marketed?

 A: A key advantage of auctioning real estate is the benefits of customized advertising and marketing programs.
-Auction marketing typically consists of print advertisements, targeted direct mail, fax marketing, e-mail marketing, property signs, and web listings on www.PaineAuctioneers.com .
+Auction marketing typically consists of print advertisements, targeted direct mail, fax marketing, email marketing, property signs, and web listings on www.PaineAuctioneers.com .
 Stanley J. Paine Auctioneers will produce all advertisements and marketing material, with an eye toward highlighting your property’s strongest features.
-What this means to you is that your property is exposed to the widest possible buyer audience, thereby increasing your possibilities of a successful sale at the highest possible price.
+What this means is that your property is exposed to the widest possible buyer audience, thereby increasing your possibilities of a successful sale at the highest possible price.
 In an auction marketing campaign, your property will generally be the ONLY choice in a given category or neighborhood…not one of many listings from which a buyer may choose.
-In an area where multiple homes or other properties have for sale signs in the yards, the property with the AUCTION sign will garner most of the attention.
+In an area where multiple homes or other properties have “for sale” signs posted in the front yards, the property with the AUCTION sign will garner most of the attention.

 Q: What makes a good auction seller?

 A: A good auction seller is a seller who is motivated to sell his or her property and is ready, willing, and able to accept the highest bid for his or her property.
 Remember, the goal of a well-executed auction is to provide the highest possible sale price for your property in the shortest possible time period.